rdlabo/prettier-angular-toolkit/README.md

-### @capacitor/angular
+### @rdlabo/ng-add-formatter

-A collection of schematics for Capacitor and Angular apps.
+A collection of schematics for Prettier and stage-lint in Angular apps.

 #### ng-add